fakedev9999/claude-agents/code-reviewer.md

 - Include comments in SQL to explain complex joins
 - Use bind parameters (`$1`, `$2`) for all dynamic values
 - Structure complex queries with clear section headers
+- Handle database errors with appropriate context using `.map_err()` or custom error variants
+- Use transactions for operations that modify multiple tables

 ### Async/Await Patterns
 - Use `tokio::spawn` for concurrent operations
 - Prefer `join_all` over sequential awaits when operations can run in parallel
 - Use `try_join!` macro for operations that can fail
 - Handle `JoinError` appropriately
+- Use `tokio::time::timeout` for operations that might hang
+- Implement graceful shutdown with cancellation tokens

 ### Generic Constraints
 - Use meaningful trait bounds: `T: Provider`, `V: VAppVerifier`